-Sectigo SHALL publish Certificate status information using Online Certificate Status Protocol (OCSP).
-Sectigo's OCSP responders are capable of providing a 'good' or 'revoked' status for all Certificates issued under the terms of this CP.
-The OCSP responders will give an 'unknown' response for expired Certificates.
+Sectigo publishes certificate status information using Online Certificate Status Protocol (OCSP).
+Sectigo's OCSP responders are capable of providing a 'good' or 'revoked' status for all certificates issued under the terms of this CP.
+The OCSP responders will give an 'unknown' response for expired certificates.